VMGWARE/js-validator/README.md

 - **Strict Mode Option**: Enforces validation against all input fields, flagging any that aren't explicitly defined in the rules.
 - **Error and Success Tracking**: Methods to retrieve fields that failed or passed validation.
 - **Documentation**: Comprehensive documentation for ease of use.
+- **TypeScript Support**: Provides type safety for TypeScript applications.
+  - Should be noted that it is still in development.
+So issues may arise.

 ## Installation